wpmetabox/docsv2/docs/tutorials/display-images-from-cloneable-fields-meta-box-oxygen.md

 Now, let’s fill in the information in the fields and move to the next step.

-## Step 3: Display images from the fields
+## 3. Displaying images from the fields

 To add a section for displaying brands’ information, go to the Edit with Oxygen section of the page you want.